JohnFattore/FattoreStreet/django/README.md

 contestants picks top 3 from a set of 10/some number of stocks.
 Week resets sunday at midnight, so saturday night into sunday morning stocks are picked by an algorithm from the S&P 500. random, top by volume, top by internet mentions, random weighted towards large stocks picks could be weighted or not. each pick being equal worth is reasonable, but weighting 1st: 3x, 2nd: 2x, 3rd 1x is also considered

+## Index Comparer
+New app will be a portfolio to benchmark comparison tool, which goes down to the individual stock level